By Terry Corbell

 Women also believe they get fewer favorable choices because bankers assume they have a low-risk tolerance.

 The wealth manager issues are reminiscent of the car business.
 Even in the 1990s, car manufacturers such as Chevrolet installed vanity mirrors only in the visor above the passenger’s front seat.
-Salespeople would often only address the man when a couple was in the showroom.

-“What banks need is a revolution like the automotive industry had,” said one wealthy woman, “to finally understand that women not only sit in the cars, but also choose buy and drive them.”
+“What banks need is a revolution like the automotive industry had,” said one wealthy woman, “to finally understand that women not only sit in the cars, but also choose, buy and drive them.”

 Ostensibly, wealth managers don’t know how to communicate with women.
 In essence, women want to be treated equally and be apprised of services designed for them.